 Hearing can be impaired in either one or in both ears.

 Untreated hearing loss is a major cause of nervousness and anxiety.People with hearing loss simply withdraw from the family and society.
 They find it very stressful and exhausting to strain to hear.
 It is also very embarrassing to respond inaptly or incorrectly and be a cause of ridicule which is why the hearing impaired withdraw into a shell.
 Then the other fall out of withdrawal like depression and dementia begin.Insensitive people add hurt to the embarrassment.
 The best way to avoid these unpleasant situations is to gently impress upon the family member about the hearing loss and begin treatment plans.
 Ultimately they will have to get fitted with a hearing aid.

-Wearing Hearing aids provide clearer hearing, leading to better communication.
-This in turn strengthens relationships because the hearing impaired lead normal, social and more independent and active lives.
+Wearing Hearing aids provide a clearer hearing, leading to better communication.
+This in turn, strengthens relationships because of the hearing impaired lead normal, social and more independent and active lives.

 Age is only a number and beauty is skin deep.
 So put on your hearing aid and enjoy life.